al6x/mongodb/readme.md

 Source: examples/object.rb

+# Object Model (work in progress)

+Model designed after the excellent "Domain-Driven Design" book by Eric Evans.

+- Very small.
+- The same API for pure driver and Models.
+- Minimum extra abstractions, trying to keep things as close to the MongoDB semantic as possible.
+- Schema-less, dynamic (with ability to specify types for mass-assignment).
+- Models can be saved to any collection.
+- Full support for embedded objects (validations, callbacks, ...).
+- Scope, default_scope
+- Doesn't try to mimic ActiveRecord, MongoDB is differrent and this tool designed to get most of it.

+Existing ODM like MongoMapper and Mongoid are trying to hide simple but non-standard API of MongoDB by covering it with complicated but familiar API.
+This ODM exposes simplicity of MongoDB and leverages it's differences.

 # Migrations

 Define migration steps, specify desired version and apply it (usually all this should be done via Rake task).